 Ionescu and Ogwumike clash in New York-Los Angeles matchup

-BOTTOM LINE: Two of the WNBA’s best scorers, Sabrina Ionescu and Nneka Ogwumike, meet when New York and Los Angeles hit the court.
-Ionescu is ninth in the WNBA averaging 17.0 points per game and Ogwumike is sixth in the league averaging 18.4 points per game.
+BOTTOM LINE: Two of the league’s top scorers, Sabrina Ionescu and Nneka Ogwumike, meet when New York and Los Angeles square off.
+Ionescu is eighth in the WNBA averaging 17.4 points per game and Ogwumike ranks seventh in the league averaging 18.3 points per game.

+The Liberty have gone 7-9 at home.
+New York is 7-8 in games decided by 10 points or more.

+The Sparks are 5-10 on the road.
+Los Angeles ranks ninth in the WNBA allowing 83.5 points while holding opponents to 46.6% shooting.

-Ogwumike is averaging 18.4 points, 6.7 rebounds and 1.6 steals for the Sparks.
-Katie Lou Samuelson is averaging 9.9 points over the last 10 games for Los Angeles.
+Ogwumike is scoring 18.3 points per game with 6.5 rebounds and 2.0 assists for the Sparks.
+Katie Lou Samuelson is averaging 9.3 points and 2.7 rebounds while shooting 32.6% over the last 10 games for Los Angeles.

 INJURIES: Liberty: Betnijah Laney: out (knee), Jocelyn Willoughby: out (quad).